 - Stamp duty.

 In OFFLINE Mode you can fill & submit the Mandate Deactivation Form available at any HDFC Life branch.

 In ONLINE Mode you may send an email at: email@example.com from your registered email ID and request for deactivation.

-A policy once returned shall not be revived, reinstated or restored at any point of time and a new proposal will have to be made for a new policy.
+A policy once returned shall not be revived, reinstated, or restored at any point in time and a new proposal will have to be made for a new policy.

 If you have any comments or questions, write them in the comment box below.

 Or are you interested in creating a Comprehensive Financial Plan for your financial goals?